 Unless you’ve been living under a rock you’ve certainly heard about the popular dating app, Tinder, by now.
 The app currently hosts over 1.6 Billion user profiles with more than 50 million of those users spending at least 1 hour a day on the app, to complete roughly 1 billion swipes per day.
 It’s no wonder that Tinder is working hard to launch its paid advertising features.

 While paid advertising is still limited and not openly available as of yet, its easy to imagine the value of strategically targeted advertising for such actively engaged users.
-The app itself has already encroached into popular media with numerous references to “swiping right” in advertising or even fun commercials such as this one from Franks Red Hot Sauce:
+The app itself has already encroached into popular media with numerous references to “swiping right” in advertising.

 Tinder Launched it’s first official paid video ad last month with Bud Light’s Whatever USA video promotion, yet it wasn’t the first we’ve seen of advertising on Tinder.
 This year alone has seen major campaigns from The Mindy Show, Ex Machina, a fun date night out with the Atlanta Hawks for “Swipe Right Night”, a failed attempt from Gap’s “Pants Party” and my favorite… a date with Dominoes for singles home alone on Valentines Day.